-We are all living and working in the midst of an information economy.
-Selling digital goods, —information, software, templates, recordings, art, and the like is an obvious business opportunity.
-But before you sell digital goods on eBay, there are a few important things to know.
-For instances, sales of things like MP3 music files or PDFs are treated differently than sales of physical items and eBay has some specific rules that sellers must follow.
+Selling digital goods—information, software, templates, recordings, art, and the like—is an obvious business opportunity.
+But before you sell digital goods on eBay, there are a few essential things you need to know.
+For instance, sales of things like software or photos are treated differently than sales of physical items, and eBay has specific rules that sellers must adhere to.

-The rules may seem strict, but they are in place for good reason. eBay's stated goal with these guidelines is twofold: protecting intellectual property owners' rights and protecting buyers from purchasing pirated or unauthorized items.
+The rules may seem strict, but they are in place for good reason. eBay's stated goal with these guidelines is twofold: protecting intellectual property owners' rights and protecting buyers from purchasing pirated (use/reproduction of someone else's work without permission) or unauthorized items.

 The Exception to eBay's Listing Rules

-But be warned: Unless you already do significant volume on your own web store in digital goods, you have little hope of being granted an exception to be allowed to sell digitally-delivered goods through most eBay categories or listing formats.
+But be warned: Unless you already do significant volume on your web store in digital goods, there is little hope of you being granted an exception.

 First and foremost, pornographic content is not allowed nor is software that could be used to damage someone's computer or infect it with spyware.
-You also cannot sell digital content that violates other copyrights (you can't sell a song you bought from iTunes, for instance).
+You also cannot sell digital content that violates other's copyrights (i.e., selling a song you bought from a streaming service).

-Sellers of digital content also have to be verified by PayPal in order to confirm identity, but for the most part, if you created the digital content yourself and it does not fall into one of the "don't" categories, you can sell it on eBay.
+Sellers of digital content also have to be verified by PayPal to confirm their identity, in contrast, if you created the digital content yourself and it does not fall into one of the prohibited categories, you can sell it on eBay.

-Whether you're an existing or new eBay seller thinking about moving into information products, you may want to consider expanding your focus to include eBay alternatives as well.
-Digital sales are not likely to be a lucrative option on eBay, especially if you're just getting started.
-In fact, they may be more headache than they're worth.
+Whether you're an existing or new eBay seller thinking about moving into information products, you may want to consider expanding your focus to include other alternatives in addition to eBay.
+Overall, digital sales are not likely to be a lucrative option on eBay, especially if you're just getting started.